Khoi-Nguyen-Xuan/Diary-Emotion-Classifier/README.md

 <h2> 🗂️ Dataset </h2>
 Our dataset can be found at: <a href="https://readme.com/](https://github.com/Khoi-Nguyen-Xuan/Diary-Emotion-Classifier/blob/main/250_RAW_DATASET.csv" target="_blank">Vietnamese diaries dataset</a>

-- As mentioned in Objectives, our project is unable to find any available Vietnamese emotion-labeled diary dataset, we decide to self-generate a dataset of 250 Vietnamese diaries with emotions being labeled.
+- As mentioned, our team is unable to find any available Vietnamese emotion-labeled diary dataset, we decide to self-generate a dataset of 250 Vietnamese diaries with emotions being labeled.
 - At the moment, there are 5 emotions being labeled : Happy, Sad, Suprise, Bored, and Angry, with 50 data for each emotion.
 - The word count for each entry ranges from 200 to 500 words.
 Our dataset showcases a variety of writing styles and tones, from professional adults to young teenagers.
 The topics covered in the our diaries are diverse, including different themes like school, family, and even relationships.